ISO-revision

 Bureau Veritas conducts LCAs based on the international standards in the ISO 14040 series.
 We can help assess whether an LCA is right for you.

-When the new version of ISO 14001 is released, there will typically be a 3-year transition period.
+Now the new version of ISO 14001 has been released, a transition period of three years applices.
 You can continue your existing certification cycle, and your current ISO 14001:2015 certificate will remain valid throughout the transition.

 A new certificate does not require a new management system – you simply need to adapt and document your changes.